Where is Novō Adventures located?

 Yes, it is included in the price and the group leaders will take care of it.

 From time to time Bolivia faces fuel shortages.
-We do our best to avoid being impacted by carrying spare fuel with us but it is possible that we have to make adjustments to our plans due to fuel supply issues.
+We do our best to avoid being impacted by carrying spare fuel with us and sourcing fuel, even during shortages, from local resellers.
+It is possible that we have to make adjustments to our plans due to fuel supply issues but we haven’t had to do so yet!

 What vaccinations do I need?